jirevwe/go_partman/README.md

 ### Maintenance Operations

-- Automatically creates new partitions ahead of time based on `PreCreateCount`
+- Automatically creates new partitions ahead of time based on `PartitionCount`
 - Drops old partitions based on `RetentionPeriod`
 - Supports custom pre-drop hooks for data archival or backup operations